 ”Here we are!”
 The companion's voice put a period to the story she was telling herself.
-He stopped in front of probably... no, definitely the creepiest building he could choose in the entire city.
-Enclosed by debris and structures fighting to survive one more day, this place seemed intact.
-Vegetation seemed to have a preference to stay away from it.
+He stopped in front of the creepiest building he could've chosen in the entire city.
+Debris occupied the wide streets and structures fought to survive one more day, yet this place seemed intact; it even had an artificial feeling to it, vegetation seemed to have a preference to stay away.

 ”Lucky us, this isn't the annual competition of pointing out wrong things.”
 She rolled her eyes at what he thought was the funniest answer ever.